-In our opinion, Dorchester Minerals, L.P. maintained, in all material respects, effective internal control over financial reporting as of December 31, 2007, based on criteria established in Internal Control-Integrated Framework issued by COSO.
+In our opinion, the Partnership maintained, in all material respects, effective internal control over financial reporting as of December 31, 2008, based on criteria established in Internal Control-Integrated Framework issued by COSO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Dorchester Minerals, L.P. as of December 31, 2007 and the related consolidated statements of operations, changes in partnership capital, and cash flows for the year then ended, and our report dated March 6, 2008 expressed an unqualified opinion on those financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of the Partnership as of December 31, 2008 and 2007 and the related consolidated statements of operations, cash flows, and changes in partnership capital for each of the three years then ended, and our report dated February 26, 2009 expressed an unqualified opinion on those financial statements.